On entropic and almost multilinear representability of matroids: Group scrambling

 We prove that various elements of $G*F_T$ are sufficiently generic. \begin{lemm} Let $g ,g'\in G$ and let $t \in T$.
-The following elements of $G\ast F_T$ are sufficiently generic: \begin{enumerate}[(i)] \item The element $gtgt^{-1}$, \item the commutator $\left[ g,t \right]$ and \item the commutator $\left[ g,tg' \right]$. \end{enumerate} \end{lemm} \begin{proof} Let $\rho :G\ast F_T\to GL_n(\C)$ be a representation satisfying the assumptions (a) and (b) of~\Cref{def:sufficiently_generic}.
-So in particular $\rho(g)$ is the permutation matrix of a derangement and $\rho(t)$ is a matrix with algebraically independent entries.
+The following elements of $G\ast F_T$ are sufficiently generic relative to $\{g,g'\}$: \begin{enumerate}[(i)] \item The element $gtgt^{-1}$, \item the commutator $\left[t, g \right]$, and \item the commutator $\left[ g,tg' \right]$. \end{enumerate} In particular, in parts \ref{it:suff1},\ref{it:suff2}, the elements are sufficiently generic relative to $\{g\}$.
+Moreover, if $\rho: F_{\{g,g'\}} * F_T \to \mathrm{GL}_n(\mathbb{C})$ is a representation such that $\rho(g)$ is the permutation matrix of a derangement and $\rho(t)$ has entries which are algebraically independent over $\mathbb{Q}$ then the element $w$ of each of \ref{it:suff1},\ref{it:suff2},\ref{it:suff3} satisfies that $\rho(w) - I_n$ is invertible. \end{lemm} \begin{proof} It suffices to prove the claim with $G$ replaced by the free group $F=\langle g,g' \rangle$.
+For the rest of the proof $G$ denotes this free group.

+Let $\rho :G\ast F_T\to \mathrm{GL}_n(\C)$ be a representation satisfying the assumptions (a) and (b) of~\Cref{def:free_sufficiently_generic}.
+So in particular $\rho(g)$ is either $I_n$ or the permutation matrix of a derangement and $\rho(t)$ is a matrix with algebraically independent entries.
+If $\rho(g) = I_n$ then $\rho(x)-I_n$ is $0$ for each of the considered words $x$ and we are done.
+We therefore assume that $\rho(g)$ is the permutation matrix of a derangement.